Graphical Splits Displays

-The graphs for the first 11 relay teams (class R) were selected.
-The horizontal red line from Start to 3 shows that the Kimberworth A team recorded the fastest (or equal fastest) time for these 3 stages.
-The line then drops from 3 to 4; it is the blue line for Clown RR that is horizontal, they producing the fastest time.
-Kimmy were fastest again for 4 to 5, Clown 5 to 6 and Kimmy again from 6 to the finish.
-The Clown line is also horizontal from 2 to 3, i.e. equal fastest to Kimmy.
+The graph above is for the first 7 relay teams (class R) were selected.
+The horizontal red line from Start to 1 and 2 to 7 shows that the Clowne A team recorded the fastest (or equal fastest) time for these 6 stages.
+The line drops from 1 to 2 and 7 to Finish, showing they were not fastest on these stages; it is the yellow line for Maltby for 1 to 2 and the Black Deadwood line for 7 to Finish that are horizontal, indicating they producing the fastest times for these stages.

-Click link for Split times in WinSplits Online (liks to 2011 results)
+Click link for Split times, WinSplits Online (Table)

 WinSplits is commercial software that helps analysis of split times from events

 For each runner, position, name, club, finish time, time behind the winner and times and positions at each checkpoint are shown.
 There are two time rows.
 The upper row contains the split times, i.e. times between two subsequent checkpoints, and the lower row contains the total times, i e accumulated times from the start to a certain checkpoint.
 The positions are displayed within parentheses, on the upper row the ranking for the stage and on the second row the current race position.
 The appearance of the split time list can be altered by changing the settings at the bottom of the page.
+Fastest times are printed in red.
+Red background is used where WinSplits thinks you have lost time compared to your usual progress.
 Read more about this (and other) topics in the WinSplits Help pages.

 In this example, runners are listed in finish order.
 For each stage, the fastest time is shown as red type on a light background.
 The error criterion is set to 5%, which is relative to overall time adjusted for the stage.
-Times in black with a rose background reflect an error, i.e. the winner was (according to recorded times) slow on stages 1, 3 and 8.
-Slower times were recorded by others and not highlighted, e.g. David Jelley recorded 1:25 for stage 1, compared with the 1:20 by Ian Symington.
-For David, the difference is attributable to a slower running speed rather than an error, so is not highlighted.
+Times in black with a pink background reflect an error, e.g. Anthony Gorundni lost time on stage 8.
+Where the difference is attributable to a slower running speed rather than an error, it is not highlighted in pink.

 Colours are used to make certain information in the table appear more distinctly.